ndrnmnk/DeadRTSP/README.md

 You can easily modify it to read from a file, pipe, or another stream for project integration.

 - Server Settings: Customize protocols, ports and logging level in `config.yaml`.

+- Legacy clients: If your client is legacy and doesn't work correctly, you can try adding it into `legacy_signatures` list.
+This edits some values in responses to make playback possible again.

 ### Why?